qgrid/ng/demo/pages/editors/index.md

 	<tr>
 	  <td>fetch</td>
 	  <td><code>any</code></td>
-	  <td>Вefines way to get data for the editor.
+	  <td>Defines way to get data for the editor.
 It can be
 	    <ul>
      	   <li>any - data itself</li>
      	   <li>function(row, deferred, args) - defines dynamic way to get data for editor.
 Returns: